nahid-10/saucedemo_ui_testing_using_selenium/README.md

-# Saucedemo Automation Using Selenium
+# Saucedemo website Automation Using Selenium

 This project demonstrates an automated workflow on the Saucedemo website using Selenium and undetected_chromedriver.
 The automation covers logging in, adding a product to the cart, checking the cart, and logging out.